<< Click to Display Table of Contents >>

 Preliminary step: Become an inventory manager!

 Any user in your group can read the information available in the inventory section.
 In order to add or edit entries, you will need access as an inventory manager.
-For this, a user assigned as a group manager can go to the user options at the top right corner of the screen and select “edit user”.
-Here you can enable or disable the inventory manager privileges for any of the other users.
+For this, a user assigned as a group manager can go to the user options and select “edit user” to enable or disable the inventory manager privileges.

 The inventory menu